gugu-py/IB-notes/README.md

 It is meant to be useful.

 If you improve something, extend it, or reorganize it in a better way, that is exactly the point.
 Keep it open, keep it practical.

+## Acknowledgement

+> TODO: to be updated

+Thanks Kara 27' for scanning Chinese paper samples.